 What message does this book send to readers?

-This book sends the appropriate message that anybody can struggle with addiction, even those who you least expect.
+This book sends the powerful message that anybody can struggle with addiction, even those who you least expect.
 Taylor was once an extremely intelligent student, a talented varsity football player, and one of the most highly esteemed boys in the history of Montgomery Lake High.
 Based on his past, it certainly comes as a shock to hear that someone with so much potential, someone who is so loved by so many, would turn to hard drugs for support.
-It is important to remind people, those in high school particularly, what signs to look for in their friends who are at risk of harming themselves and their future with inappropriate drug use.
+It is important to remind people, those in high school particularly, what signs to look for in their friends who are at risk of harming themselves with inappropriate drug use.

 Who do you feel bad for and why?